-- Certification of the Solvency and Financial Condition Annual Report pursuant to Regulation No. 2/2017-R, of 24 March from ASF; and - Opinion on the adequacy of the remuneration policy, pursuant to Article 118(3 and 4) of Regulatory Standard no. 4/2022-R, of 26 April, from ASF.
+- Certification of the Solvency and Financial Condition Annual Report pursuant to Regulation No. 2/2017-R, of 24 March; - Opinion on the Risk Management and Internal Control Systems, regarding the mechanisms and procedures specifically adopted as part of the policy for the prevention, detection and reporting of insurance fraud situations, pursuant to Article 36(4) of ASF Regulatory Standard no. 4/2022-R, of 26 April; and - Opinion on the adequacy of the remuneration policy, pursuant to Article 90(4) of ASF Regulatory Standard no. 4/2022-R, of 26 April.